rx-angular/rx-angular/libs/template/docs/reactive-context.md

 If we think about any process, e. g. a http request, we can differentiate different states in it.
 The request can start, result in a valid response or throws an error.
 After that the process is completed.

-This fits pretty much any process, they just differ in the number of emissions.
+These states fit pretty much any process, they just differ in the number of emissions.

 [`RxJS`](http://www.rxjs.dev) for example, maintains 3 different channels:
 - `next`